DanialKeith/DanialKeith/README.md

 - **[Azure Incident Analysis](https://github.com/DanialKeith/AzureIncidentAnalysis)** - Post-mortem analysis and reporting on a security incident within Azure platforms.
 - **[Creating a Live SOC Honey Net in Azure](https://github.com/DanialKeith/LiveSOCHoneyNetAzure)** - Deploy honeypots in Azure to monitor and analyze live cyber-attack patterns.

-## 📊 KQL Analytics

-### Here are projects where I utilize Kusto Query Language to extract insights from large datasets and improve security monitoring.

-- **[Enhancing Security with KQL Monitoring Successful User Logins and Logon Types](https://github.com/DanialKeith/KQLMonitoringSecurity)** - Leveraging KQL for analyzing and visualizing security logins and events.

 ## ☁️ AWS Security

 ### This collection is dedicated to my work within the AWS ecosystem, focusing on the analysis of malware threats.